GfSE/SpecIF/tutorials/04_Requirement-with-Image.md

 ```

-You may also view/download the example [Requirement with Image](http://specif.de/examples/04_Requirement-with-Image.specifz) or display it using the [SpecIF Viewer](http://specif.de/apps-alpha/view.html#import=../examples/04_Requirement-with-Image.specifz).
+You may also download the example [Requirement with Image](http://specif.de/examples/04_Requirement-with-Image.specifz) or display it using the [SpecIF Viewer](http://specif.de/apps-alpha/view.html#import=../examples/04_Requirement-with-Image.specifz).